nus-cs2113-AY2021S1/tp/docs/team/ang-cheng-jun.md

 centralized system via a Command Line Interface (CLI)**.
 Users can switch on or off appliances by using this application and review and monitor electricity usage; having a clearer picture of their electrical usage patterns.
 They will need to create a location and add appliances into the particular location to enable the on/off feature.
-There is a AutoSave feature which will save all your location, appliances and appliances' electrical usage into a txt file.
+There is a AutoSave feature which will save all your location, appliances and appliances' electrical usage into a text file.
 All the appliances will be switch off when the user exit the application.
+Upon the start of the application, the data of the text file will be imported to the application.

 ### Summary of Contributions
 #### Code Contributed